pigeon-project/pigeon/SPEC.md

 Collaboration Made Easy – Share lists and work together with friends, family, or teammates.

-📅 From small errands to big goals, [Your App Name] helps you turn plans into progress.
+📅 From small errands to big goals, [PigeonToDoApp] helps you turn plans into progress.

+# Software description

+# Infrastructure description